boryspaulewicz/bhsdtr/Readme.md

 previous version.
 The default values of the *gamma_sd* (fixed effects specification) and the *gamma_scale* parameters (random effects specification) for the new link functions are now set to 2, but this is based on a small number of test with real datasets.

-Adding the *init_r = .5* argument to the *stan* function limits the range of initial values to -.5, .5 instead of the default range -2, 2.
-This really helps because the elements of the gamma vector tend to be much closer to 0 than 2.
+Note also that adding the *init_r = l* where l < 2 argument to the *stan* function call limits the range of initial values to (-l, l) instead of the default range (-2, 2).
+This really helps with all the link functions, because a value close to 2 (or -2) is often well outside the range of reasonable values for some of the gamma/delta parameters.

-The unconstrained gamma vector can be mapped to the ordered criteria vector in many ways.
+Anyway, the unconstrained gamma vector can be mapped to the ordered criteria vector in many ways.
 Note that the main criterion (the K/2 threshold) considered in isolation is an uncostrained parameter.
 The rest of the criteria can be represented as log-distances between criteria or as log-ratios of distances between criteria.
 For example, the K/2+1 criterion can be represented as log(c_<sub>K+1</sub> - c<sub>K/2</sub>).
 This general idea leads to some intuitive solutions.
 One is: